 As you hold postures for several minutes or more with your back and knees securely supported, you are literally restoring areas of your body.
 You can almost feel the healing, as if an imaginary person were waving a magic wand over you.

 With the support of the props, the body feels weightless, as if you were floating in a swimming pool.
+All stress is lightened.
 This can be especially soothing for people recovering from an eating disorder and body image issues.

 It’s beautiful to feel the props supporting you and holding up, putting your body into just the right posture to enable you to benefit from the healing and relaxation.
 A restorative yoga class is the equivalent of a quality nap, or a couple of extra hours of sleep.

-Physical recovery incorporates a balance of movement, healthy exercise, nutrition and food plan, and adequate rest and rejuvenation.
+Physical recovery incorporates a balance of movement, healthy exercise, nutrition, and adequate rest and rejuvenation.
 Restorative yoga is an ideal way to incorporate that element.

-For more information about restorative yoga, see Relax and Renew by Judith Lasater.
+For more information about restorative yoga, see Relax and Renew by Judith Lasater or visit her website for a free savasana (relaxation) download.